Mental Health Summit 2025

 Seeking Understanding, Relationships, and Belonging: Partnering with Parents When Children Are Struggling Socially

-Rona Novick, Tamar Appel, and panelists: Amy Grolnick, and Nicole Rzonzew
+Rona Novick, Tamar Appel, Amy Grolnick, and Nicole Rzonzew

 This panel discussion explores how schools and parents can work together to support children facing social challenges.
 Panelists will discuss the importance of understanding the positions and emotions of all stakeholders, fostering open communication, and creating space for addressing complex, difficult-to-solve problems.
 Learn about effective communication strategies and collaborative approaches that foster strong partnerships with parents and surround the struggling child with a network of supportive adults.